 Posts tagged "designing training programs"

-Coaches, therapists and fitness professionals often have outstanding program templates and countless exercise options, but they need the proper three-part ...
+Coaches, therapists and fitness professionals often have outstanding program templates and countless exercise options, but they need the proper three-part strategy for training clients ...

 Did you ever believe in something that didn’t work . . . until it did?
 That’s Guy Massi’s story with Dynamic Stability Training using oscillation.